leojacinto/agent-canonical-model-execution/session-case-studies.md

 **Experiment design:** User drives key decisions.
 Agent adjusts.
 "Can we just have Condition A ignore headroom?
 What is the point of having headroom compress available if it does not call it?" - valid design question, properly handled.

-**Social content strategy:** User applies cross-project learning: "I led with the experimental group [in a prior project].
+**Social content strategy:** User applies cross-project learning: "I led with the experiment outcome without a strong "so what" in publishing socials for [a prior project].
 It gained abysmal engagement because I did not start with the hype finding."
 Agent incorporates this into the card design.

 ### What Went Wrong